fabiante/podbouncer/README.md

 - Access to a Kubernetes v1.11.3+ cluster.

 ### To Deploy on the cluster

-The operator is not yet build and release to any Image & Manifest registry, thus you have to build and deploy it from source (this project).

 **Build and push your image to the location specified by `IMG`:**